carpentries-incubator/python-text-analysis/_episodes/07-wordEmbed_word2vec-algorithm.md

 teaching: 45
 exercises: 0
 questions:
-- "How does the Word2Vec model produce meaningful word embeddings?
+- "How does the Word2Vec model produce meaningful word embeddings?"
 objectives:
 - "Understand the basic building blocks of an artificial neural network"
-- "Understand the differences in design and performance between the Continuous bag-of-words (CBOW) and Skip-gram training methods
+- "Understand the differences in design and performance between the Continuous bag-of-words (CBOW) and Skip-gram training methods"
 keypoints:
 - "Artifical neural networks are powerful models that can approximate any function given sufficient training data"
-- "The best method to decide between training methods (CBOW and Skip-gram) is to try both methods and see which one works best for your specific application (i.e., a "data-driven" approach)
+- "The best method to decide between training methods (CBOW and Skip-gram) is to try both methods and see which one works best for your specific application (i.e., a "data-driven" approach)"
 ---

 # Unpacking the Word2Vec Algorithm